 Why this option doesn’t appeal to me?
 It’s all about who does the most tasks, finishes the most surveys, or refers the most people – too much time used up by all the additional tasks.

-When your friends and family join PrizeRebel, you earn 20% bonus points on the points they earn from their activities, which is 200 points for every 1,000 points that your friends and family earn on any PrizeRebel activity, offer or competition.
+When your friends and family creates an account and join PrizeRebel, you earn 20% bonus points on the points they earn from their activities, which is 200 points for every 1,000 points that your friends and family earn on any PrizeRebel activity, offer or competition.

-Depending on your level, you could earn as much as 25% or 30%.
+Depending on your level, you can earn as much as 25% or 30%.
 It’s a great way to watch your points balance grow without any effort on your part.

 - To qualify, simply invite the people you know to join Prize Rebel, and become active